tansweeyang/An-Emotion-Recognition-System-Integrated-with-Human-Intelligence/README.md

 ## 🦻 Support
 If you have any questions or issues, please feel free to contact us or open an issue in this repository.

+## 📃 License
+This project is licensed under the MIT License - see the LICENSE file for details.